JayOHx/Jays_Functionality/README.md

   3. Upload to your server resources
   4. Done.

-Use this link to find the number relating to the keys you want for changing the keybinds https://docs.fivem.net/docs/game-references/controls/
+Use this link to find the number relating to the keys you want for changing the keybinds https://docs.fivem.net/docs/game-references/controls/ - I do not intend on adding a key table because I hate them but if you want to modify and re-upload with one, feel free

 # CONFIG:
   1. Everything is lablled in the config.lua for easy use.